-About ten years ago Kasanka was in danger of becoming yet another defunct national park due to rampant poaching.
-David Lloyd, a British expatriate, who had lived in Zambia for many years, visited the Park in 1985 and heard the crack of gunshots.
-He concluded that if there was still poaching there must still be animals there and set out to save the Park from total depletion.
-He teamed up with a local farmer, sought funding and along with much of their own resources applied for official permission to rehabilitate the Park.
-They built tourist camps, roads and bridges and set up the Kasanka Trust to raise funds for this community based project.
+Kasanka was once in danger of becoming a defunct national park due to rampant poaching.
+David Lloyd, a Briton who had lived in Zambia for many years, visited the park in 1985 and heard the crack of gunshots.
+He concluded that if there was still poaching there must still be animals there and set out to save the park from total depletion.
+He teamed up with a local farmer, sought funding and, along with much of their own resources, applied for official permission to rehabilitate the area.
+They built tourist camps, roads and bridges and set up the Kasanka Trust to raise funds for this community-based project.
 Slowly it began to earn a little money from tourists to help cover costs.
-Three years later the National Parks and Wildlife Services Department were sufficiently impressed to sign a 10 year agreement with the Trust allowing full management of the Park in conjunction with National Parks & Wildlife Services and to develop it for tourism in partnership with the local community.
+Three years later the National Parks and Wildlife Services Department was sufficiently impressed to sign an agreement with the Trust allowing full management of the park in conjunction with the department and to develop it for tourism in partnership with the local community.

-Today, although there is still none of the heart-stopping walking safaris amongst elephant herds, or any lions brushing past your open vehicle as in the larger parks, there are some of the rarest birds and animals in the country, found in the beautiful miombo woodlands, swamp forest, grasslands, floodplains and riverine bushveld, to be enjoyed on leisurely walks and drives.
-There are ample opportunities for fishing tigerfish, bream and barbel in the beautiful Luwombwa River.
+Today, there are some of the rarest birds and animals in the country, found in the beautiful miombo woodlands, swamp forest, grasslands, floodplains and riverine forest, to be enjoyed on leisurely nature walks and game drives.
+There are ample opportunities for catching tigerfish, bream and barbel in the beautiful Luwombwa River.
 Boats are available for hire but you should bring your own tackle.

-Recovering from depletion are hippo, sable antelope, and Liechtenstein’s hartebeest.
-The puku, once reduced to a few hundred, today exceed 1500.
+Recovering from depletion are hippo, sable antelope and Liechtenstein’s hartebeest.
+Puku, once reduced to a few hundred, today exceed 1 500.
 There are fairly big herds of the swamp-dwelling sitatunga, reedbuck, waterbuck, Sharpe’s grysbok and the rare blue monkey.
-Elephants also appear from time to time, and their numbers are expected to recover.
+Elephants also appear from time to time, and their numbers are recovering.
 Together with Kasanka’s noted birdlife, the animals can be seen on guided walks through the grassy plains, mushitu forests, large tracts of miombo woodland, and alongside riverine forest and papyrus swamps.
 Over 330 bird species have been recorded, including such rarities as Pel’s fishing owl, the Pygmy goose, Ross’s loerie, the osprey and the wattled crane.
-If you’re lucky you’ll catch a glimpse of the rare shoebill stork.
+If you’re lucky you’ll catch a glimpse of a rare shoebill stork.